 No, depending on the pricing plan that you have chosen, Browsee automatically sets a random sampling rate at which to record your sessions.

-This means when a session starts, Browsee randomly decides whether or not record that session and if the prediction suggests that it should record, it starts recording the session.
+This means when a session starts, Browsee randomly decides whether or not to record that session, and if the prediction suggests that it should record, it starts recording the session.

 Let's take an example,

 Let's say you have chosen a plan which gives you 10,000 sessions a month.
 However, your monthly traffic is about 20,000 sessions.